smtl/dss-project/trunk/dss/README.txt

 Registered User count can be displayed

 === Known Issues ===

 If a user is created in the admin interface, they are not assigned a profile upon creation and will run into an error screen when they try access the homepage.

-It is possible to attempt to answer the same question twice if you access the questions through the full list of questions.
-Answering the same question twice will give an error screen.

 === User count ===

 To view how many users are currently logged in or registered on the site, point to the below URL http://localhost:8000/record_view/